redhat-cop/sqlserver-coi/scripts/mssql-ag-setup/README.md

 pcs-setup.sh     - configures Red Hat HA for the cluster

 fence-setup.sh   - reserved for Red Hat HA fencing configuration.
-                   By default we just use watchdog timers which is suitable forinstallations that are on bare metal or using Red Hat Virtualization.
-We also provide fencing setup for Azure and VMware,  If you want to use either of these, you'll want to modify the params.sh script to configure a different fencing agent.
+                   By default we just use watchdog timers, but for installations that are not bare metal, using Red Hat Virtualization, using Azure, or VMware, you'll want to modify this script to configure a fencing agent.

 ag-add.sh        - adds one or more of a particular type of server
                    to the existing cluster documented in params.sh